alexmensch/nido/README.md

 Of course, you'll need some hardware to make the software useful, so keep reading...

-## Say, "NEE-doh", an IoT thermostat for ancient technology
+## Say "NEE-doh", an IoT thermostat for ancient technology
 ### A bridge between the mechanical era and the Internet

 I live in an apartment with a [gas wall furnace](https://www.williamscomfortprod.com/product/monterey-plus-home-furnaces/) that's operated by [184-year-old technology](https://www.jondetech.se/technology/thermopile-history/).
 One of the highlighted features of these furnaces is that they **don't require wall power**, which is great from the standpoint of keeping you warm during a power outage, but if you want to control your furnace with a smart thermostat, you're out of luck.
 (Though that hasn't stopped [some people](https://medium.com/@chrisvale/controlling-an-ancient-millivolt-heater-with-a-nest-b9493bbc59da) from [trying](https://scottshapiro.com/hacking-nest-uk-san-francisco-heater/).)
 Commercial smart thermostats generally require power drawn directly from the heating/cooling system to power themselves and also (usually) lack the necessary circuitry to control a heater of this type.